grisuno/strass_strassen/paper/algorithmic_invariance.md

 ### 3.4 Discretization Fragility: The Reason Engineering Matters

 I tested noise stability by adding Gaussian noise (sigma in {0.001, 0.01, 0.1}) to weights before discretization.
-Success rate dropped to 0% for all noise levels tested (100 trials each).
+Success rate dropped to 0% for all noise levels tested (100 trials each) when noise was added to already-trained weights.

 This extreme fragility is not a limitation of the method; it is the fundamental justification for why precise engineering of training conditions is essential.
 The algorithmic structure exists in a narrow basin of attraction.
 Small perturbations destroy discretization completely.
 This property underscores the importance of the engineering guide established in this work: without precise control of batch size, training duration, and regularization, the system cannot reliably reach the discrete attractor.